T is a drug with antibiotic properties and belongs to the group of tetracyclines.

 Mechanism of action

-It has a broad antibacterial spectrum, including Gram-positive and Gram-negative, aerobic and anaerobic species, spirochetes, mycoplasmas, chlamydia, rickettsiae and even some large viruses.
+It has a broad antibacterial spectrum, including Gram-positive and Gram-negative, aerobic and anaerobic species, spirochetes, mycoplasmas, chlamydia, rickettsiae, and even giant viruses.

 The dose and frequency in the administration of Doxycycline are different from other tetracyclines.